IHaskell/ihaskell-notebook/README.md

 You can try to run a IHaskell `.ipynb` in a `PWD` with a `stack.yaml` that has a `resolver` different from the `resolver` in `/opt/stack/global-project/stack.yaml`, but that is Undefined Behavior, as we say in C++.

 ## Composition with Docker Stacks

+Rebase the IHaskell `Dockerfile` on top of another Jupyter Docker Stack image, for example the `scipy-notebook`:

 ```
 docker build --build-arg BASE_CONTAINER=jupyter/scipy-notebook --rm --force-rm -t ihaskell_scipy:latest .